peterigz/timelinefxlib/readme.md

 # Timeline FX C++ library

-**Quick note to say that currently this library is out of date with the latest addition of 3d in the editor.
-Development is on the 3d branch which is what I'm working on next so watch this space!**

 This is an early alpha version of the TimelineFX library that you can use to incorporate 2D particle effects directly into your games and applications.
 You can use the [TimelineFX Particle Editor](https://www.rigzsoft.co.uk/timelinefx-alpha-version/) to design your effects.

 **This is still very much a work in progress but feel free to use it and give some feedback on how to improve the interface and make it easier to use and implement.**